howbuildingsfail/hbf-rig/hbflyrics/weaarsofacile.md

 We are so facile
-objects over experiences
+objects over experience
 We are so facile
-ersatz convenience
+ersatz conveniences

 We are so facile
 there is nothing left